wallnutmonkeys/prog_challenge/README.md

 # prog_challenge

 ## Synopsis
 Simple implementation of a TCP server that accepts client connections and looks up register data using the provided aor.
 A simple client that connects to the server and queries it is also included.
-The server is implemented in the aor_lookup.py file and the client is in client.py
+The server is implemented in the aor_lookup.py file and the client is in client.py.
+The server has a logfile named aor_lookup.log.

 ## Installation